Generic Name: Filgrastim-sndz (fil GRA stim)

 - It may be given into a vein by a doctor or other healthcare provider.

-- Keep taking Zarxio (filgrastim-sndz injection) as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep taking Zarxio (filgrastim-sndz) as you have been told by your doctor or other health care provider, even if you feel well.

 - If you will be giving yourself the shot, your doctor or nurse will teach you how to give the shot.

-- Before using Zarxio (filgrastim-sndz injection), take it out of the refrigerator and leave it at room temperature for 30 minutes.
+- Before using Zarxio (filgrastim-sndz), take it out of the refrigerator and leave it at room temperature for 30 minutes.

 - Do not use if the solution is cloudy, leaking, or has particles.